Oluccaro/Oluccaro/README.md

 # Hello, Everyone!

-Physics graduate that recently found out it's passion for coding 💻
+Physics graduate that found out it's passion for coding 💻

-Eagerly looking to dive into the tech world 🌐

-* Full Stack web Development (PHP, JavaScript, Html, Css...)

-* Database (database modeling, MySQL ...)
+Love learning new things and solving problems 🌐

+* I have experience working with fullstack web-development usgin PHP, Oracle PLSQL, HTML, CSS, Javascript...

-* Currently learning relational database (postgreSQL) and Java
+* Studying software Development and Analysis.
+Currently Learning Angular, SpringBoot and PostgreSQL

-* Also Learning python for datascience 💻

 Let's have some :mate:!